Words by Colin GoodmanJune 12, 2019

 If you want your SVG to draw in a specific order then you must make sure your layers run in that order.
 The example I will run through follows this method which will be a simple SVG of the sun with the lines being drawn on load and sequentially.

 By referring to the image above you can see I have labelled the layers indicating their order, this means the layer labeled 1 will be drawn first and so on.
-If you don’t want your SVG drawn in a specific order then this can be changed by using the Composer tool along with the other various settings which I will touch on in the next step.
+If you don’t want your SVG drawn in a specific order then this can be changed by using the Composer tool, along with the other various settings that I will touch on in the next step.

 Once you have got your SVG all in order and ready to go, export the SVG and upload it to the Lazy Line Composer tool.